 Running on Windows Maker

-First image editor in this list is a two decade old graphics editor, which supports all open-source and paid platforms, including Windows and macOS.
+The first image editor in this list is a two-decade-old graphics editor, which supports all open-source and paid platforms, including Windows and macOS.
 But don’t get fooled by its age.
 Its recent version, contains all the basic tools that you may need to edit your image, including ‘a brush’, palette editor and other visual effects.
-It supports most of the file formats; of course JPEG and PNG are included in the list.
+It supports most of the file formats; of course, JPEG and PNG are included in the list.
 Today, it is largely used for Pixel art.

 CinePaint is a powerful image and video editing and animation tool, which gained popularity for its use in many memorable Hollywood movies in the early 2000s.
 CinePaint is known for its ability to work with 16-bit floating point high dynamic range imaging or HDR.
 It supports JPEG, PNG, BMP and other well known file formats.